How to Plan a Kitchen Island

 Ideally this will be 1200mm or 48″ between the counter and the island.

 The reason behind this is fairly simple.
 Imagine you are using the cooker (at your kitchen island) and someone needs to use the sink (on the counter behind you).
-In a perfectly designed kitchen neithher of you has to move to make way for the other.
+In a perfectly designed kitchen neither of you has to move to make way for the other.
 That’s the essence of good circulation space.

 Can you have less?
 Yes you can certainly get away with less, but keep it in mind as the ideal so you don’t go too crazy.

 If it is a family home and you still want an island even though your space is tight there are other ways to do it.
-Be clever about where you position your key units… the cooker, sink, fridge, dishwasher etc. These are all used a lot so dont have them opposite each other if you have to go with less than recommended dimensions.
-That way you minimise the time spent getting in each others way.
+Be clever about where you position your key units… the cooker, sink, fridge, dishwasher etc. These are all used a lot so don't have them opposite each other if you have to go with less than recommended dimensions.
+That way you minimize the time spent getting in each others way.

 Use them check if two people will fit between the counters, and get the perfect kitchen island circulation.